• Skip to primary navigation

 The filling is placed into the middle of the dough circle

-Place one part of the mince filling in the center and pull the edges up, seal, and shape into a ball again.
+Place a quarter of the filling in the center and pull the edges up, seal, and shape into a ball again.

 The sides of the dough are sealed to form a ball